vmanukyann/Intro/README.md

 🚀 **Student | Developer**

 I'm a student at **Penn High School** with a passion for robotics, AI, and software development.
-I love building innovative projects and exploring new technologies to solve real-world problems.
+I love building projects and exploring new technologies and advancments!

 - 🔭 I’m currently working on **PennAI**, an AI-powered chatbot for my high school.
-- 💡 My interests include **AI, web development, and competitive robotics.**
+- 💡 My interests include **AI and web development**
-- 🏆 Former **FIRST Robotics** team member, where I honed my skills in programming and teamwork.
+- 🏆 **FIRST Robotics** team member
-- ⚡ Fun fact: I rediscovered my love for tennis after a break and made the school team on my second try!

 ## 📫 Connect with Me
 Feel free to reach out!